The Global State of CPS Security 2024: Business Impact of Disruptions

 4. At last, the engineer connects to the PLC, only to encounter an impossibly complex interface that looks nothing like their on-premises human-machine interface (HMI).
 Unsure of where to go or what to click on to make the repair, time runs out and downtime ensues.

-Solution 2: Claroty Secure Remote Access (SRA)
+Solution 2: Claroty xDome Secure Access

 1. To connect to the PLC, a frictionless, secure login process and password vaulting provide rapid access.